 The decision to go subpectoral or prepectoral is usually based on the thickness of the natural tissue and the patient’s ability to hide the edges of the implant.
 There are three layers of soft tissue that surround the breasts and these include the outer layer of skin, the fat and connective tissue, and the breast gland itself.

 When a patient’s breasts have ample fat and natural tissue it is usually not necessary to cover the implants by placing them under the pectoral muscle.
 However, in patients that do not have a lot of soft tissue to cover the implant, the pectoralis muscle can be used to cover the breast implants and provide more soft tissue padding.
-This is a long and triangular shaped muscle in the chest that can provides additional coverage for implants.
+This is a long and triangular-shaped muscle in the chest that can provide additional coverage for implants.

 Benefits of Subpectoral Implants

 - Studies have suggested that women with subpectoral breast implants are less likely to develop capsular contracture.
 This is a condition characterized by a firm and often painful condition that occurs when scar tissue forms around the implant.